wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_single_core_computing/io.md

 disk with R/W bandwidth 200 MB/sec and a CPU with compute speed 1.5
 Tflop/sec.
 We wish to increase the number of task instances we can execute per day.
 Should we upgrade the processor?
 Or should we upgrade the disk?
+Show your work by computing execution times for both options, and perhaps drawing the executions as in the figures earlier in this page.

 **[A.1.q4.3]**
 A task requires 100 MB of input data to be loaded from disk, performs 1